vutting4221/veechain.github.io/docs/smart-chain/wallet/wallet_api.md

 ## Development Progress
 Currently (version 1.112.8) as Binance Chain Wallet natively supports Binance Chain, we are planning to open a series of APIs for dApp developers to interact with Binance Chain.
 At the end of the day, most [APIs available in Binance Chain javascript sdk](https://github.com/binance-chain/javascript-sdk/tree/master/docs) would be available.

-Currently only the following is supported:
+Currently, only the following is supported:
 * [`transfer`](https://github.com/binance-chain/javascript-sdk/tree/master/docs#transfer-tokens)

 ## Difference with MetaMask